“Randomization Inference with Rainfall Data: Using Historical Weather Patterns for Variance Estimation.” Political Analysis 25.3 (2017): 277-288.

 Many recent papers in political science and economics use rainfall as a strategy to facilitate causal inference.
 Rainfall shocks are as-if randomly assigned, but the assignment of rainfall by county is highly correlated across space.
 Since clustered assignment does not occur within well-defined boundaries, it is challenging to estimate the variance of the effect of rainfall on political outcomes.
 I propose using randomization inference with historical weather patterns from 73 years as potential randomizations.
 I replicate the influential work on rainfall and voter turnout in presidential elections in the United States by Gomez, Hansford, and Krause (2007) and compare the estimated average treatment effect (ATE) to a sampling distribution of estimates under the sharp null hypothesis of no effect.
 The alternate randomizations are random draws from national rainfall patterns on election and would-be election days, which preserve the clustering in treatment assignment and eliminate the need to simulate weather patterns or make assumptions about unit boundaries for clustering.
 I find that the effect of rainfall on turnout is subject to greater sampling variability than previously estimated using conventional standard errors.

 “(Un)Natural Disasters: Distributive Politics in Northeast Brazil.”
-Under Review.
+Revise and resubmit.

 Since natural disasters are often seen as `random,’ politicians can declare states of emergency and justify targeting disaster relief toward specific populations for political advantage.
 This paper analyzes the role of political discretion and electoral cycles in municipal declaration of drought in Brazil.
-I use two sources of exogeneity (rainfall shocks and a fixed electoral cycle) to isolate the effect of non-climatic factors on drought relief.
-I find that drought relief is more likely in mayor election years and for mayors from the prominent PT party.
+I use two sources of exogeneity (rainfall shocks and a fixed electoral cycle) to isolate the effect of non-climatic factors on drought declarations.
+I find that drought declarations, which trigger relief, are more likely in mayoral election years and for mayors from the prominent PT party.
 Incumbents are more likely to run for re-election and win when they declare a drought in the election year, during drought or high rainfall.
 The results are consistent with qualitative findings that mayors trade drought relief for votes.
 This study highlights the long-term relationship between politics and natural disasters in the distribution of critical resources.

 “Participatory Measurement, Monitoring, and Management of Groundwater in Northeast Brazil.”
 With Brigitte Zimmerman Seim and Alexandra (Sasha) Richey.
 EGAP Metaketa III: Natural Resource Governance Field Experiment